 If you can fit it in your budget, it’s worth considering a boat tour on the river to take in and learn about the city’s famous buildings.
-This is definitely one of the most popular things to do in Chicago.
+It’s definitely worth the money in Summer–experiencing ChiTown from the water is one of the best things you can do here!

 2. Hit the museums

-You could easily spend a full day in there if you wanted to.
+You could easily spend a full day there if you wanted to.
 Other great choices include the Art Institute of Chicago and the Museum of Science and Industry.

 3. Free public art

 Not all of the art in Chicago is locked away inside museums.
 The city has a ton of great public art on display, including sculptures by famous artists such as Picasso.

-4. Explore ethnic neighborhoods
+5. Explore ethnic neighborhoods